 Instead of approaching this question of free will in an argumentative manner to justify my views, I’ll make use of a concept and explore the question of free will on that basis.
-And as usual, you are always free to discard or accept the concept based on your personal experience.
+As usual, you are always free to discard or accept the concept based on your personal experience.

 The concept can be summarized in the following few words: “You are not the doer of your actions; hence the sense of personal identification or agency is just an illusion.”